thuliteio/getdoks.org/content/docs/extensions/versioned-documentation/index.md

 ### Notes

-- When pushing changes to the master or main branch, the changes will be part of the next release, and already visible on the live website.
+- When pushing changes to the master (or main) branch, the changes will be part of the next release, and __already__ visible on the live website.
 - Use a next branch (merge when issuing the next release), when you do __not__ want future release changes already visible on the live website.
-- Use a separate branch or repo, if would like to be able to update previous releases.
+- Use a separate branch or repository, if you would like to be able to __update__ previous releases.

 ## Switch content

-### Header switch
+### Version switch

 {{< img-simple src="versioned-docs-support.png" alt="Versioned Documentation Support" class="d-block mx-auto shadow my-5" >}}

+The version switch is part of the docs section navigation (available on all docs pages), and only shows versions __known__ (so, no future versions) — given a specific version.

-### All versions page
+### Versions page

 {{< img-simple src="all-versions-page.png" alt="All Versions Page" class="d-block mx-auto shadow my-5" >}}

+The versions page (not versioned itself, for it's not part of the docs section) always (for all versions) shows __all__ versions available.

 ## Resources